zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-05-15-logical-decomposition.markdown

 ![](assets/images/sokrates/logical-decomposition-static.png)

+***Figure 2**: Componentisation based on the static list of component rules.
+For each such rule, you need to specify a name of the component and a list of regular expressions for including the files in the component.*.

 ### Dynamic Components

 An even more flexible approach is to name components dynamically based on the string transformations of file paths or content.
 For instance, in one of the projects I worked on, we defined each component with a "lib-" prefix.
 Instead of listing all components manually, we can define a simple rule that will add components dynamically.
 This rule will work perfectly as long as we use the "lib-" convention in naming components.

 ![](assets/images/sokrates/logical-decomposition-dynamic-1.png)
 ![](assets/images/sokrates/logical-decomposition-dynamic-2.png)

+***Figure 3**: Componentisation based on the dynamic component rules.
+Sokrates derives names of components dynamically based on the string transformations of file paths or content.*.

 ### Examples